-If you’re looking for a less busy beach in the Gulf of Papagayo in Guanacaste, head to Playa Ocotal, just a mere 3km distance away from the popular beach town of Playas del Coco.
+If you’re looking for a quiet beach to stay at in the Gulf of Papagayo, head to Playa Ocotal.
+This small black sand beach is just a mere 3km distance away from the popular beach town of Playas del Coco.

 Playa Ocotal Location and Directions

 Ocotal is in the Gulf of Papagayo next to Coco Bay on the Guanacaste coast.

 Driving from LIR Airport: Head out to the main road and take a right.
 Continue on this main road for about 20 minutes until you reach the boulevard of Playas del Coco.
 (Stay to the left at the fork with Hermosa/Panama to your right).

 Drive down the boulevard until you reach an intersection with downtown in front of you and a Super Compro on your left.
 Take a left here.
 Keep going on this road and stay to the left.
 You’ll drive for a couple kilometers and when you pass the La Colina apartments on your right, stay to the right.
 Take the next right to get to the beach.
 This is about a 25-30 minute drive.

 Shuttle: You can also take a private shuttle (only private available).
 It is $50 for 1-4 passengers.
 Please contact us if you would like to book a shuttle.